Medicaid and Trusts Used to Protect Homes

-Trusts are often used in Medicaid planning to shelter assets without completely giving them away.
-They are most often used to protect homes, so that the owner can live in the house with knowledge that it will not have to be sold to pay for her care or to reimburse the state Medicaid agency after she dies.
-To provide this protection, the trust must meet certain requirements, the main one being that the grantor can have no access to the trust principal.
+Trusts are often used in Medicaid planning to shelter assets without completely giving them away, most often to protect homes, so that the owner can live in the house with knowledge that it will not have to be sold to pay for her care or to reimburse the state Medicaid agency after she dies.
+To provide this protection, the trust must meet certain requirements—the main one being that the grantor can have no access to the trust principal.
 Beyond that, matters can get complicated.

 The Basic Rules

 Before we get into some of the complexity, we need to clarify that these rules only apply to trusts created and funded by the applicant for Medicaid or by her spouse.
 These are sometimes called “Medicaid-qualifying” trusts, though as often as not, they actually disqualify the grantor from Medicaid.
 Medicaid treats trusts created and funded by others, such as parents, much more liberally.